9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ::::

-Although the individual parsers are mostly untouched, the combinators that we\'re gluing them together with have changed.
-The familiar ones are `(<$>)`, which we already know is a synonym for `fmap` and `(<*>)` which is plain old `fmap` lifted to applicative functors so it applies the parser on its left, then the parser on its right, and applies the function that\'s the result of the left parse to the value that\'s the result of the right.
+Although the individual parsers are mostly untouched, the combinators that we're gluing them together with have changed.
+The familiar ones are `(<$>)`, which we already know is a synonym for `fmap` and `(<*>)` which is plain old `fmap` lifted to applicative functors so it applies the parser on its left, then the parser on its right, and applies the function that's the result of the left parse to the value that's the result of the right.

 The unfamiliar combinator is `(*>)`, which applies its first argument, throws away its result, then applies the second and returns its result.
-In other words, it\'s similar to `(>>)`.
+In other words, it's similar to `(>>)`.

 :::: tip
 ::: title